-- o There will be eight (8) ONLINE opportunities to reflect your preparation, participation, attendance, and engagement with the course and course materials. - O These assignments will vary and will test your capacity to synthesize what you have learned in different ways.
+- There will be eight (8) ONLINE opportunities to reflect your preparation, participation, attendance, and engagement with the course and course materials. - o These assignments will vary and will test your capacity to synthesize what you have learned in different ways.
 There will be opportunities to write independently and collectively.
 There will be opportunities to do group work.
 There will be opportunities to use the texts we have been studying.
-There will be opportunities to demonstrate your recall of the material we have been studying. - O These opportunities along with course lecture material will be posted at the start of the course, but will only be possible to submit for the one week on the week they are due.
+There will be opportunities to demonstrate your recall of the material we have been studying. - These opportunities along with course lecture material will be posted at the start of the course.